 I used one behind each bracket.
 This added the right depth so the door would glide over the molding freely.
 I could have added one long- 1/4” thick board above the door to hold the brackets, but I wanted to keep the look above the door clean-lined.

-To Attach the Door to the Rail
+How to Attach the Rolling Door to the Rail

 This is best done with two people or as I like to call it a 4-hands needed DIY :) Remove the rail from the brackets.
 There is a groove along the back of the rail that slides over the bracket tips.
 Once it is off – slide the rail under the rollers that you attached to the door.
 Once the rail is under both rollers, slide the rail back over the tips on the brackets.
 Attach an end cap onto each end of the rail.